Importance of Regulatory Filings, Financial Statement Notes, and Supplementary Information

 • Income tax expense or income.

-• proportion of an investment’s net profit or loss is accounted for under the equity method.
+• The equity method accounts for the proportion of an investment’s net profit or loss.

 Companies must also prepare a reconciliation between the information of reportable segments and the consolidated financial statements based on segment revenue, profit or loss, assets, and liabilities.